-- Why should I register with Career Services?
+- Why should I have an active Handshake account with Career Services?

-- How do I register with Career Services?
+- How do I activate my Handshake account?

 - Where do I find a listing of available job opportunities?